Bereavement during and after the COVID-19 pandemic

 You may want to keep your own memory box or a memory book, containing items that help you and family members commemorate your child’s life.
-Creating your own boxes can be a special activity for your family, or you can buy boxes, which are available in various designs from several charities, such as Winston’s Wish and Child Bereavement UK
+Creating your own boxes can be a special activity for your family, or you can buy boxes, which are available in various designs from several charities, such as Winston’s Wish email@example.com and Child Bereavement UK

 Hand and footprints

 There are inkless kits to take hand and foot prints without damaging your child’s skin.
-You may want to ask your funeral director if this is possible to be done before the funeral if it hasn’t been done already and you would like this.
+You may want to ask your funeral director if this is possible to be done before the funeral if this hasn’t been done already and you would like this.

 Memorial jewellery and other keepsakes

 It can help to have some special items that help you feel connected to your child.
 You may like to create a memory corner in your home or a garden area to place particular items that remind you of your baby or which are comforting.

 Some parents choose to have a piece of jewellery which could perhaps incorporate a lock of their child’s hair to carry a memento with them.

 If you have decided on cremation some parents keep their baby’s ashes in a precious box or a teddy bear.

 You could consider having a quilt made using some of your child’s clothing

 It may be helpful to plan a memorial event with family and friends such as Miles in Memory.